15 FAM 770

 (2) Annual inventories should contain a complete description of each antique, work of art, and any other cultural heritage object.
 Descriptions should include artist/manufacturer, title of artwork, date, medium, size, pattern, color, condition, acquisition cost, and in-service date.
 Post must list items by building and room location using Form DS-6051B Inventory by Location report.
 Post must also provide the RPA Property ID for each building;

-(3) The accountable property officer (APO) and the ambassador must both sign the inventories;
+(3) The accountable property officer (APO) and the Ambassador must both sign the inventories;

 (4) Post must report lost or missing items from the previous inventory on Form DS-0132, Property Disposal Authorization and Survey Report.
 Post must also report transferred items from the previous inventory on Form DS-584, Property Transaction.
 OBO/OPS/CH must approve these changes prior to disposal or transfer; and

-(5) Every two years post must upload current (new from the previous submission) photographs of each cultural heritage collection item to OBO-Media/CH SharePoint site.
+(5) Every two years post must upload current (new from the previous submission) photographs of each cultural heritage collection item to OBO-Media/CH SharePoint.
 Photographs should be clear, focused, well-illuminated images and only show the item in its entirety with supplemental detail photographs as needed.
 Post must not submit the same image multiple times for different assets (dining room chairs for example).
-Post must upload heritage asset pictures using the following instructions:
+Post must upload cultural heritage asset pictures using the following instructions:

 (i) From the OBO/OPS/CH SharePoint homepage, click on Media Library from the menu on the left side of the page, then select Office of Cultural Heritage from the Libraries dropdown menu;